valleyofdoom/PC-Tuning/README.md

 ## 6.12.
 Power-Saving

 Power-saving has no place on a machine executing real-time tasks.
-These features can be named differently, including but not limited to [ASPM (Active State Power Management)](https://en.wikipedia.org/wiki/Active_State_Power_Management) (e.g. search for *L0*, *L1*), [ALPM (Aggressive Link Power Management)](https://en.wikipedia.org/wiki/Aggressive_Link_Power_Management), DRAM Power Down Mode, Power/Clock Gating and more.
+These features can be named differently, including but not limited to [ASPM (Active State Power Management)](https://en.wikipedia.org/wiki/Active_State_Power_Management) (e.g. search for *L0*, *L1*), [ALPM (Aggressive Link Power Management)](https://en.wikipedia.org/wiki/Aggressive_Link_Power_Management), Power/Clock Gating and more.
 You can also look out for options named *power management* or *power saving*.
 Search the internet if you are unsure whether a given setting is power-saving related.

 ## 6.13.
 Trusted Platform Module (TPM)